 What is a sales strategy?

-Strategizing is all about doing your planning on the front end, so you’re not constantly cleaning up messes after deciding to wing it and see what happens.
-It’s like drawing a detailed roadmap to your final destination before you leave, so you can eliminate the chances of winding up on a dead-end road with no gas station.
+Strategizing is all about doing your planning on the front end, so you’re not constantly cleaning up messes after deciding to wing it.
+It’s like drawing a detailed roadmap to your final destination before you go on a road trip to eliminate the chances of winding up on a dead-end road with no gas station in sight.